0

 Understanding Burning Mouth Syndrome

-Burning Mouth Syndrome (BMS) is a tricky beast.
+Burning Mouth Syndrome (BMS) is a tricky condition.
 Imagine feeling like your mouth just took a swig of boiling coffee all day.
-Not fun, right?
-That's the daily reality for folks dealing with BMS.
+That's the daily reality for people dealing with BMS.

-The kicker?
-No particular tests exist to identify it.
-They describe this condition as having "a burning sensation that most commonly affects your tongue, but may also affect your lips, gums, palate, throat or whole mouth."
+To make matters worse, no particular tests exist to identify it.
+People with this syndrome describe this condition as a burning sensation that most commonly affects your tongue but may also affect your lips, gums, palate, throat, or whole mouth.

-And finally, Key Stat 3: more than half report onset without an identifiable precipitating factor (Europe PMC).
+More than half report onset without an identifiable precipitating factor.

 Word hormones on wooden cubes